miarasam/najkr-tsza_-cie-ka/README.md

 Total Minimal Sum:

-Contributing
+### Contributing
-Fork the repository.
+1.Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2.Create a new branch (git checkout -b feature-branch).
-Commit your changes (git commit -am 'Add new feature').
+3.Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature-branch).
+4.Push to the branch (git push origin feature-branch).
-Open a pull request.
+5.Open a pull request.
-License
+### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgments
+### Acknowledgments
 Inspiration from dynamic programming and pathfinding algorithms.
 Julia documentation and community for guidance.